Please link this guide if you use it as a reference for your own content

 Electro Off-Field DPS

-Be sure to acknowledge her Cooldowns and Rotations as these are key.
+Be sure to acknowledge her Cooldowns and Rotations since these are key.

 Reaction DPS

-As a Reaction DPS, Lisa can either be played On-field for more Electro Application, usually with accompanying sources of high Hydro/Dendro or high Pyro Application, or Off-field, with Lisa’s Burst being the main trigger with even more sources of high Pyro or Hydro/Dendro.
-That said, both do rely on her Burst’s uptime; hence, ER% becomes ever more valuable.
+Lisa can either be played on-field for more Electro Application, usually with accompanying sources of high Hydro/Dendro or high Pyro Application, or off-field, with Lisa’s Elemental Burst being the main trigger with even more sources of high Pyro or Hydro/Dendro.
+In either case, both rely on her Burst’s uptime; hence, ER% becomes increasingly valuable.

 Support/Buffer/Enabler